Problematy/goodmap-e2e-tests/README.md

 | `goodmap-frontend-path` | No | `goodmap-frontend` | Path where goodmap-frontend will be checked out |
 | `goodmap-config-path` | No | `e2e_test_config.yml` | Config file for goodmap E2E tests |

+**Note:** The `e2e-tests-path` parameter is critical for cross-repository usage.
+It ensures that composite actions and scripts are referenced from the correct repository location.
+When calling from another repository, this typically should be set to `goodmap-e2e-tests`.

 ### Example: Testing a goodmap PR

 When a PR is created in the `goodmap` repository, automatically test it with the latest frontend: